Sarmato

 Sarmato (Piacentino: Särmat) is a comune (municipality) in the Province of Piacenza in the Italian region Emilia-Romagna, located about 160 km northwest of Bologna and about 15 km west of Piacenza.
 As of 31 December 2004, it had a population of 2,714 and an area of 27.0 km2.

 Sarmato borders the following municipalities: Borgonovo Val Tidone, Castel San Giovanni, Monticelli Pavese, Pieve Porto Morone, Rottofreno.

 Geography

-The town and its municipal area are located in Po valley, at right riverside of Po river and low Tidone valley.
+The town and its municipal area are located in the Po valley, by the Po and Tidone rivers.
 The municipality is situated at north-west area of province of Piacenza and it borders with province of Pavia in Lombardy.
 Sarmato borders the following municipalities: Castel San Giovanni, Borgonovo Val Tidone, Rottofreno, Pieve Porto Morone (PV) and Monticelli Pavese (PV).

 The municipal area includes main town and also following boroughs: Agazzino, Cà dell’Acqua, Casoni, Cepone, Coste di Sotto, Madonna del Rosario, Nosone, Ponte Tidone, Salumificio and Veratto.
-Near Veratto, Tidone river flows into Po river.
+Near Veratto, the Tidone flows into the Po.